 Hire or Collaborate- Find Graphic Designers right here on Maroon Oak!

 Before you create (or recreate) a logo for your company!

 Whether it’s a new logo or a rebrand that you seek, before you even begin on a design, there are two core ingredients you need to have at hand.

 - Maintain an inspiration log – save pictures, colors, ads, logos, competitor logos – anything that catches your eye.
 Cluster your findings every few days and you will see patterns emerge – what attracts you and what doesn’t.
-Pinterest is a great place to start.
+This curation of logo inspiration on Pinterest is a great place to start.

 - Analyze your objective – what feelings do you want to evoke in the audience- comfort, security, confidence, joy, hope, power?
 Clean and crisp or warm and fuzzy?